enlighten96gm/basic-js/README.md

 `decrypt` method accepts 2 parameters: `encryptedMessage` (`string` to decode) and `key` (`string`-keyword).

 These parameters for both methods are **mandatory**.
 If at least one of them has not been given, an `Error` must be thrown.
 The text returned by these methods must be **uppercase**.
-Machines encrypt and decrypt **only latin alphabet** (all other symbols remain unchanged).
+Machines encrypt and decrypt **only latin abc** (all other symbols remain unchanged).

 You don't need to validate value sent to `constructor` and to `encrypt` and `decrypt` methods (except throwing an `Error` on absence of argument for these methods).